adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 **Why This Is Better**
 - It keeps all the mapping logic in one place (the `DocumentMapper`), rather than sprinkling hacks in the hover provider.
-- Once fixed, *all* LSP features (hover, completions, diagnostics, definitions) will have consistent mapping for script‐only code.
+- Once fixed, *all* LSP features (hover, completions, diagnostics, definitions) will have consistent mapping for script-only code.
 - Avoid a special "if in template" code path in your provider.
-- The hover provider becomes trivial and future‐proof.
+- The hover provider becomes trivial and future-proof.

 **[18] - End-to-end IDE integration verified with editor diagnostics and hover for Civet scripts.**